Port Jervis High School: History

 From circa 1928, the Montague Township School District of Montague Township, New Jersey sent its high school-aged students to Port Jervis High; the Montague district was the only New Jersey school district to send its students outside of New Jersey to complete certain grade levels.
 Because the Montague Township students graduated from Port Jervis High, they qualified for in-state tuition rates at universities in two states.

 In 2013 the Montague district decided to begin sending its students to High Point Regional High School instead, effective September 2014.
 Some parents sought to continue sending their children to Port Jervis High, so High Point officials were looking into possible agreements related to that.
 By 2017 all grade levels for high school students were to be sent to High Point HS.
 Families of 20 Port Jervis HS students resident in Montague opposed a New Jersey commissioner order saying they could not continue attending that school and got a settlement on June 20, 2016, that allowed them to complete their high school education there.

 Athletics

 Port Jervis High School's football team is named the Raiders.
 The team has a historic rivalry with Middletown High School's football team, the Middies.
 An annual game is played between these two teams called the Erie Bell Game.
-The game is named after the trophy, a old railroad bell originating from a train on the Port Jervis-Middletown line.
+The game is named after the trophy, an old railroad bell originating from a train on the Port Jervis-Middletown line.
 The first of these games was held in 1897 and is an alternating home and away game.
 Middletown is currently leading the series with a 72-58-7 lead on Port Jervis as of 2015.
-The Raiders most recent win happened in September of 2022 when they won against the Middies 33 to 19.
+The Raiders most recent win happened in September 2022 when they won against the Middies 33 to 19.
 As of 2014, the Erie Bell Game was added to the list of the U.S. Marines Great American Rivalry games.